Preposition – “Without”

 She couldn’t imagine living without her best friend.

-Run Without: In a business or organizational context, run without can mean to function or operate without a particular element.
+Run Without: In a business or organisational context, run without can mean to function or operate without a particular element.

 The company had to run without its CEO for a month due to illness.

-The computer program can run without an internet connection.
+The computer programme can run without an internet connection.

 These phrasal verbs add different nuances to the use of without, indicating various actions, conditions, or situations in which the absence or presence of something is significant.